tonyho/app-framework-binder/doc/afb-plugin-writing.md

 Afb-daemon's plugin register two classes of objects: names and functions.

 Plugins declare categories of names:
- - A unique plugin name,
+ - A unique plugin name to access all API expose by this plugin,
- - Multiple API verb's names.
+ - One name for each methods/verbs provided by this plugin.

 Plugins declare two categories of functions:
- - initialisation function
+ - function use for the initialisation
- - API functions implementing verbs
+ - functions implementing exposed API methods

-Afb-daemon parses URI requests to extract plugin name and API verb.
+Afb-daemon parses URI requests to extract the API(plugin name) and the VERB(method to activate).
-As an example, URI **foo/bar** translates to API verb named **bar** within plugin named **foo**.
+As an example, URI **foo/bar** translates to plugin named **foo** and method named **bar**.
-To serve such a request, afb-daemon looks for an active plugin named **foo** and then within this plugin for an API verb named **bar**.
+To serve such a request, afb-daemon looks for an active plugin named **foo** and then within this plugin for a method named **bar**.
-When find afb-daemon calls corresponding function with attached parameter if any.
+When find afb-daemon calls corresponding method with attached parameter if any.

 Afb-daemon ignores letter case when parsing URI.
 Thus **TicTacToe/Board** and **tictactoe/borad** are equivalent.

 #### The name of the plugin

-The name of the plugin is also known as the name of the API that defines the plugin.
+The name of a given plugin is also known as the name of the API prefix that defines the plugin.

-This name is also known as the prefix.

-The name of a plugin MUST be unique within afb-daemon.
+The name of a plugin SHOULD be unique within a given afb-daemon instance.

-For example, when a client of afb-daemon calls a method named **foo/bar**.
-Afb-daemon extracts the prefix **foo** and the suffix **bar**.
+For example, when a client of afb-daemon calls a URI named **foo/bar**.
+Afb-daemon extracts the prefix **foo** and the suffix **bar**. **foo** must match a plugin name and **bar** a VERB attached to some method.
-**foo** is the API name and must match a plugin name, the plugin that implements the verb **bar**.

-#### Names of verbs
+#### Names of methods

-Each plugin exposes a set of verbs that can be called by client of afb-daemon.
+Each plugin exposes a set of methods that can be called by the clients of a given afb-daemon.

-The name of a verb MUST be unique within a plugin.
+VERB's name attached to a given plugin (API) MUST be unique within a plugin.

-Plugins link verbs to functions that are called when clients emit requests for that verb.

-For example, when a client of afb-daemon calls a method named **foo/bar**.
+Plugins static declaration link VERBS to corresponding methods.
+When clients emit requests on a given API/VERB corresponding method is called by afb-daemon.

-#### The initialisation function
+#### Initialisation function

-The initialisation function serves several purposes.
+Plugin's initialisation function serves several purposes.

-1. It allows afb-daemon to check the version of the plugin using the name of the initialisation functions that it found.
-Currently, the initialisation function is named **pluginAfbV1Register**.
-It identifies the first version of plugins.
+1. It allows afb-daemon to control plugin version depending on initialisation function name.
+As today, the only supported initialisation function is **pluginAfbV1Register**.
+This identifies version "one" of plugins.

-2. It allows the plugin to initialise itself.
+2. It allows plugins to initialise itself.

-3. It serves to the plugin to declare names, descriptions, requirements and implmentations of the verbs that it exposes.
+3. It enables names declarations: descriptions, requirements and implementations of exposed API/VERB.

-#### Functions implementing verbs
+#### Functions instantiation of API/VERBs

-When a method is called, afb-daemon constructs a request object and pass it to the implementation function for verb within the plugin of the API.
+When an API/VERB is called, afb-daemon constructs a request object.
+Then it passes this request object to the implementation function corresponding to requested method, this within attached API plugin.

-An implementation function receives a request object that is used to get arguments of the request, to send answer, to store session data.
+An implementation function receives a request object that is used to: get arguments of the request, send answer, store session data.

-A plugin MUST send an answer to the request.
+A plugin MUST set an answer to every received requests.

-But it is not mandatory to send the answer before to return from the implementing function.
+Nevertheless it is not mandatory to set the answer before returning from API/VERB implementing function.
-This behaviour is important for implementing asynchronous actions.
+This behaviour is important for asynchronous actions.

-Implementation functions that always reply to the request before returning are named *synchronous implementations*.
+API/VERB implementation that set an answer before returning are called *synchronous implementations*.
-Those that don't always reply to the request before returning are named *asynchronous implementations*.
+Those that do not systematically set an answer before returning are called *asynchronous implementations*.

-Asynchronous implementations typically initiate an asynchronous action and record to send the reply on completion of this action.
+Asynchronous implementations typically launch asynchronous actions.
+They record some context at request time and provide answer to the request only at completion of asynchronous actions.

 The Tic-Tac-Toe example
 -----------------------

 This part explains how to write an afb-plugin.
-For the sake of being practical we will use many examples from the tic-tac-toe example.
+For the sake of being practical it uses many examples based on tic-tac-toe.
 This plugin example is in *plugins/samples/tic-tac-toe.c*.

 This plugin is named ***tictactoe***.